Brand Anthropology. REAL branding.

 Do you want to win?

 So, to influence preference and increase market share, you must have a sharper understanding of your target audiences.
-It is not enough to understand their usage and attitudes related to your product, service, or category.
+Understanding their usage and attitudes related to your product, service, or category is not enough.

 Unless you talk to other rebranding companies and believe it’s OK to understand an elephant as an animal with a tail at both ends.